-Symptoms of sleeping difficulty may be frequent headaches, difficulty concentrating during the day, irritability, waking up early than usual, daytime fatigue, waking up several times during the night, or taking longer than usual to fall asleep.
+Symptoms of sleeping difficulty may be frequent headaches, difficulty concentrating during the day, irritability, waking up early than usual, daytime fatigue, waking up several times during the night, or taking longer than expected to fall asleep.

 A good night of sleep can have tremendous benefits in our health.
 Mentally, it can boost our concentration levels and improve memory while physically, it can reduce inflammation, help us live longer, and allow us to have a healthy weight.

-If for whatever reasons you struggle to fall asleep, don’t worry.
+If for whatever reasons, you struggle to fall asleep, don’t worry.
 Today I am going to share with you 100 easy ways to fall asleep within seconds of jumping into bed.

 100 Tricks to Fall Asleep Fast